papis-dev/animation3D/README.md

 VITE PROJECT ANIMATION 3D

-To run the project
+To run the project: npm install and npx vite
-  -npm install
-  -npx vite